Arsenal transfer news: Eddie Nketiah joins Leeds on loan | Goal.com

 Leeds eventually won out in the race, having stepped up their interest after Kemar Roofe left Elland Road to join Belgian side Anderlecht.

-"Leeds United are delighted to announce the loan signing of Eddie Nketiah," a statement on the Championship club's website read, adding that the forward will wear the No.14 shirt this season.
+"Leeds United are delighted to announce the loan signing of Eddie Nketiah," a statement on the Championship club's website read, adding that the youngster will wear the No.14 shirt this season.

 New season.
 New Challenge!
 Can’t wait to get started with @LUFC.
 God is great! 🙏🏾🙌🏾 pic.twitter.com/u5ZV1su0vd— Eddie Nketiah (@EddieNketiah9) August 8, 2019

-Nketiah joined the north London side from Chelsea in 2015 and has made 19 appearances for the senior side after excelling in the youth system.
+Nketiah joined the north London side from Chelsea in 2015 and has made 19 appearances for the senior team after excelling in the youth system.

 The England Under 21 international made his debut in a Europa League clash against BATE Borisov in September 2017.
 In his next game - a Carabao Cup clash against Norwich - he scored just 15 seconds after coming off the bench and then netted a second in extra-time.